sabrinaMKE201073/DSroadmap2025/notes/Image_Processing/P12_exercises.md

-# 🖼️ Image Processing Exercises with scikit-image
+# 🖼️ PART 1 : Image Processing Exercises with scikit-image

 ### 🌀 Exercise 1: Flip it!